Praneetha45/Hotel-Management-System/README.md

 # Hotel Managment System
-The objective of this project is to create a structured system for handling hotel related information.It mainly focuses on creating, inserting, updating, altering and managing records using MySQL workbench with SQL commands to carry out the operations.
+The objective of this project is to create a structured system for handling hotel related information.It mainly focuses on creating, inserting, updating, altering and managing records using SQL commands to carry out the operations.
 The system highlates essenstila SQL techniques that ensure data handling, proper organization, automation and acurate retrieval of the records.

 ## Tables used